Research Join Us Team

 What you'd be working on

 So far, we have focused on chain-of-thought monitoring.
-See our Research section for details on our work, including our forthcoming paper How does information access affect LLM monitors' ability to detect sabotage? and our post Hidden Reasoning in LLMs: A Taxonomy.
+See our Research section for details on our work, including our paper How does information access affect LLM monitors' ability to detect sabotage? and our post Hidden Reasoning in LLMs: A Taxonomy.

 We are not committed to a specific research agenda for the upcoming year yet.
 Topics we're currently exploring include shaping the generalization of LLM personas, interpretable continual learning, and pretraining data filtering.
 We plan to always work on whatever seems most impactful to us.

-We're looking for
+We're looking for:

 • Experience working with LLMs and executing empirical ML research projects